-On the site of the former Abbey Farm; visitors to the Glastonbury museum can explore rural life from the 1800s onwards and discover more about the county’s heritage including its landscape, food and farming, working life and rural crafts.
-The farmhouse and cowsheds are now home to a series of galleries and exhibition spaces, including both permanent displays and temporary exhibitions.
+Explore rural life from the 1800s onwards and discover the county’s heritage including its landscape, food and farming, working life and rural crafts.
+The farmhouse and cowsheds are home to galleries and exhibition spaces, including permanent and temporary displays.

-As well as the indoor galleries, the museum site has plenty of outdoor space to explore, including the beautiful 14th Century Abbey Barn in the museum courtyard, which forms the centrepiece for the site.
-The courtyard also offers seating for picnics and plenty of space for little visitors to run around.
-Just off the courtyard, visitors can discover the cider orchard; which includes a recently developed First World War style allotment, exploring Somerset on the Home Front.
-Throughout the Spring and Summer, the orchard is also home to Exmoor Horn ewes and lambs, as well as beehives.
+As well as the indoor galleries, the museum site has plenty of outdoor space to explore, including the beautiful fourteenth-century Abbey Barn in the museum courtyard.
+Just off the courtyard you can discover the cider orchard, which includes a World War One-style allotment.

-The on site Grain Store Café offers a freshly prepared seasonal menu throughout the year.
-Even if you just happen to be passing by, the café is free to enter and offers both indoor and outdoor seating.
-Hot and cold drinks, cakes and light snacks are available through the day, as well as light lunches and ice creams.
+The on-site Grain Store Café offers a fresh seasonal menu throughout the year.
+Hot and cold drinks, cakes and light snacks are available, as well as light lunches and ice creams.